-- The SENDCO has distributed to all faculties resources relating to the types of problems faced by certain students eg:
+- The SENCO will distribute resources to all faculties relating to the types of problems faced by certain students.

 Resources and Support

-- HLTAs and TAs take a full part in all aspects of school life including: :
+- HLTAs and TAs have an active role in all aspects of teaching and learning.

-The faculty follows a multi-disciplinary approach to supporting students and the SENDCO liaises closely with the following services:
+The faculty follows a multi-disciplinary approach to supporting students and the SENCO liaises closely with external agencies.

 Rossett strives to be a fully inclusive school.
-We acknowledge the range of issues to be taken account of in the process of development.
+We acknowledge the range of issues to be taken account of in the process of achieving their potential.
 All students are welcome, including those with special educational needs and/or disabilities.
-(Please see our Admissions Policy for further details).

 Monitoring the provision

-Effective monitoring and evaluation of SEN provisions is dependent on the maintenance of up-to-date records.
+- Effective monitoring and evaluation of the SEN provision is dependent on the maintenance of up-to-date records.
 The following criteria are used to monitor the provision: